 - Short drive south toward the Millionaire’s Mile headland if you want cliff views, villas and the quieter luxury side of Kamala.

-Laem Singh and Surin are close enough to mention, but be honest about logistics.
-Surin is beautiful but, after repeated beach-clearance rules, has far fewer vendors and beach services than people remember.
-Laem Singh is scenic, but access is not the easy old staircase anymore; it usually means a rocky walk from Surin or a boat when conditions allow.
+Laem Singh and Surin are close enough to mention, with different logistics.
+Surin is beautiful and more open after repeated beach-clearance rules.
+Laem Singh is scenic, with access usually by a rocky walk from Surin or by boat when conditions allow.

 Why Kamala feels different

 The helpful insider point is that Kamala has two personalities.
 The village and central beach are relaxed and specific.
 The north and south edges bring a much more premium audience: InterContinental, Twinpalms MontAzure, Café del Mar, Andara, Paresa, Keemala and private villa traffic around Millionaire’s Mile.
-That creates a different kind of guest from the bargain-and-nightlife crowd.
+That creates a more resort-led, higher-spend visitor pattern.

 One MontAzure sits in that northern Kamala story.
-Its role should be simple: not another anonymous mall, but a compact place for food, tea, convenience, wellness and lifestyle stops that make the beach day easier.
+Its role is simple: a compact place for food, tea, convenience, wellness and lifestyle stops that make the beach day easier.

 Quick notes